MicroEJ/docs/ApplicationDeveloperGuide/sectionStackTraceReader.rst

 The stack trace reader can simultaneously decode heterogeneous stack traces with lines owned by different applications and the firmware.
-Other debug information files can be appended using the ``Additional object files`` option.
+Other debug information files can be appended using the :guilabel:`Additional object files` option.
 Lines owned by the firmware can be decoded with the firwmare debug information file (optionally made available by your firmware provider).